SagarSamui/Node/README.md

 # Node
-In this project I have created Created Multiple APIs for Login, Logout, Registration, Crete Delete Update Get Products, Add Product Id into Users Id, Forget Password Using Nodemailer and etc. Plz insert all the required details into the .env file to purform the tasks.
-I am providing all the Api and Payloads in the bottom.
+In this project, I have created Created Multiple APIs for Login, Logout, Registration, Crete, Delete, Update, Get Products, Add Product Id into Users Id, Forget Password Using Nodemailer and etc. Insert all the required details into the Env file to perform the tasks.
+I am providing all the API and Payloads in the bottom.

 1) Get All and One CRUD Products
    API Get http://localhost:6000/api/auth/v2/product